Wymington

 Wymington is a small village and civil parish in the borough of Bedford in northwestern Bedfordshire, England.
 It is located about 1.7 mi south of Rushden, in the neighbouring county of Northamptonshire, and about 10 mi north-northwest of Bedford.
 As of 2021, the parish of Wymington had a population of 1,000.
 The village is home to a 14th century parish church, a Wesleyan chapel, and a school.
-Wymington is home to four listed buildings, including the Grade 1 listed parish church.
+Wymington is home to four listed buildings, including the Grade I listed parish church.
 The village dates from at least 1086, when it was registered in the Domesday Book, though evidence has been discovered of Paleolithic, Roman, and Saxon settlement in the area.

 Name

 Throughout its history Wymington has been referred to by various names and spellings, including Wimmington, Winnington, Wimentone, Wimuntun, Widmintun, Wymingas, and other variations.
 Numerous etymologies for the name have been proposed, with the most common being that it is derived from Old English and refers to a tūn held by a person named Wigmund, Widmund, or Wimund.
 Other older sources propose that it is a reference to the site of an ancient, possibly Roman, battle.